America the Beautiful: Notable performances

-Elvis Presley performed it many times in concerts starting in 1976.
+Elvis Presley performed it many times in concerts starting in 1975.

 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).

 Frank Sinatra recorded the song with Nelson Riddle during the sessions for The Concert Sinatra in February 1963, for a projected 45 single release.
 The 45 was not commercially issued however, but the song was later added as a bonus track to the enhanced 2012 CD release of The Concert Sinatra.

 In 1976, while the United States celebrated its bicentennial, a soulful version popularized by Ray Charles peaked at number 98 on the US R&B chart.
 His version was traditionally played on New Year's Eve in Times Square following the ball drop.
+Charles performed the song at Republican National Convention in August 1984 and Super Bowl XXXV in January 2001.

+Three different renditions of the song have entered the Hot Country Songs charts.
+The first was by Charlie Rich, which went to number 22 in 1976.
+A second, by Mickey Newbury, peaked at number 82 in 1980.
+An all-star version of "America the Beautiful" performed by country singers Trace Adkins, Sherrié Austin, Billy Dean, Vince Gill, Carolyn Dawn Johnson, Toby Keith, Brenda Lee, Lonestar, Lyle Lovett, Lila McCann, Lorrie Morgan, Jamie O'Neal, The Oak Ridge Boys, Collin Raye, Kenny Rogers, Keith Urban and Phil Vassar reached number 58 in July 2001.
+The song re-entered the chart following the September 11 attacks.

-Barbra Streisand release an official music video footage during Norman Lear's Special in 1982.
+Barbra Streisand released an official music video footage during Norman Lear's Special in 1982.

+The song has been sung before many editions of the WWE's flagship annual show WrestleMania beginning at WrestleMania 2 in 1986, interchangeably with The Star-Spangled Banner.
+The song has been performed by artists such as Ray Charles, Aretha Franklin, Gladys Knight, Willie Nelson, Little Richard, Boyz II Men, Boys Choir of Harlem, John Legend, Nicole Scherzinger and Fifth Harmony.

-During her peak to stardom, R&B singer Mariah Carey sang the song at the 1990 NBA Finals.
+During her rise to stardom, R&B singer Mariah Carey sang the song at the 1990 NBA Finals.